darrylabbate/site/src/posts/2018-05-17-crypto-price-bash-function.html.md

 ```
 price=$(echo $url | printf "%.2f\n" $(jq '.price_usd'))
 ```
-This is similar to the name request, however, this nests the `jq` command inside a `printf` function.
-This truncates the price to two decimal places.
+This is similar to the name request.
+However, this nests the `jq` command inside a `printf` function, which truncates the price to two decimal places.

 ```
 echo $name" (${1^^}) \$"$price